Dr. Billy Kidd was a psychotherapist and researcher for 20 years. He has also studied history, religion, and has been active in politics.

 AG (Acid Guide): That is just a media expression.
 You have to have been there and done that to know what it is.

 AG: The deal was getting a few people together.
 It's usually a group of friends.
-Then giving them LSD.
+Get them high on marijuana or hash.
+Then you give them LSD.
 Now you guide them around while they are seeing through the lens of their unconscious mind.
 You try to keep them focused on the fun side of their unconscious mind.
 Not the psychotic dark side.

 BK: The psychotic side of the unconscious mind?